w-pay/sdk-wpay-jvm/README.md

 # Woolworths Village Android SDK

-This project contains libraries for use in Android applications to access the Village API.
+This project contains a collection of libraries that form the SDK to facilitate Android applications accessing the Village API.

+The SDK is currently in development.
+Therefore parts may change.

 ## Usage

+The SDK is modelled after popular "API SDKs" like Stripe.
+It has the following core design philosophies.

+1. Technology agnostic.
+Different applications may different technology choices and an SDK shouldn't force an application to depend on a different technology stack as this bloats the build and increases complexity.

+2. Swappable.
+Don't like a particular implementation of the SDK, then swap it out for another object that implements the correct interface.

-The SDK module comprises:
+The SDK comprises of:
- - An adaption layer between Android and the API
+ - An adaption layer between the Application and the API
  - An API layer which knows how to communicate with the Village API
  - An authentication layer.

-Consumers have the flexibility to plug in different implementations of the interfaces to allow particular technology choices (eg: choice of HTTP client library).
+Applications have the flexibility to plug in different implementations of the interfaces to allow particular technology choices (eg: choice of HTTP client library).
 This makes it very easy to use the SDK in an existing project, without necessarily introducing extra dependencies.

-The entry point for consumers is the `Village` class.
+The entry point for applications is the `CustomerVillage` class or `MerchantVillage` class depending on the goals of the application.

 ### API layer